mikhailshilkov/mikhailio-docpad/src/documents/2018/08/cold-start-war/index.html.md

 ---
 layout: post
 title: Cold Start War
-date: 2018-07-29
+date: 2018-08-29
 tags: ["Azure", "Azure Functions", "Serverless", "Performance", "Cold Start", "AWS", "AWS Lambda", "GCP", "Google Cloud Functions"]
 ---

-Serverless services are hot.
+Serverless cloud services are hot.
 Except when they are not :)

 AWS Lambda, Azure Functions, Google Cloud Functions are all similar in their attempt to enable rapid development of cloud-native serverless applications.